Illustration of a skinny fat guy working out and dieting to build muscle, lose fat, and achieve body recomposition.

 • Recomp: you could start by improving the quality of your diet, letting your appetite guide you.
 Your weight may not change very much.
 It may not change at all.
 But by lifting weights, being more active, eating a better diet, and living a good lifestyle, you should still be able to build muscle, gain strength, lose fat, and improve your health.

-• Cutting: you could start by losing weight, focusing on burning fat, and trying to build a bit of muscle as you do it.
+• Cutting: you could start by getting into a calorie deficit, losing weight, and focusing on burning fat.
 This works best for skinny-fat guys who are bordering on being overweight.
 This is a great place to start if your waist circumference is 40 inches or more.

 As is often the case, the middle option makes for the best default.
 If you can’t decide whether to bulk or cut, don’t do either.
 Let your appetite dictate how much food you eat.
 You’re one of the lucky people who can do that.
 You’ve been eating the right amount all along.